nucleic/kiwi/docs/source/basis/basic_systems.rst

         solver.suggestValue(xm, 60);

-This gives the following solution: ``xm == 60, x1 == 40, x2 == 80``.
+This would give the following solution: ``xm == 60, x1 == 40, x2 == 80``.

 Solving and updating variables
 ------------------------------

 Kiwi solves the system each time a constraint is added or removed, or a new value is suggested for an edit variable.
-Solving the system each time make for faster updates and allow to keep the solver in a consinstent state.
-However, the variable values are not updated automatically and you need to ask the solver to perform this operation before reading the values as illustrated
+Solving the system each time makes for faster updates and allows to keep the solver in a consinstent state.
+However, the variable values are not updated automatically, and you need to ask the solver to perform this operation before reading the values, as illustrated
 below:

 .. tabs::